isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

       Business may refer to the SafeEntry User Guide for requirements on how to scan the TT tokens, available at [https://www.safeentry.gov.sg](https://www.safeentry.gov.sg){:target="_blank"} (please navigate to Resources > User Guide > SafeEntry NRIC User Guide for Business).
 Updates may also be found at [https://www.smartnation.gov.sg/whats-new/press-releases](https://www.smartnation.gov.sg/whats-new/press-releases){:target="_blank"}.

-  - title: Will private tutors providing face-to-face classes students older than age 18 operating out of private residences be required to implement the TraceTogether-only SafeEntry system?
+  - title: Will private tutors providing face-to-face classes for students older than age 18 operating out of private residences be required to implement the TraceTogether-only SafeEntry system?
     content: |
-      As with tuition and enrichment centres, private tutors providing face-to-face classes students older than age 18 operating out of private residences will need to implement TT-only SafeEntry.
+      As with tuition and enrichment centres, private tutors providing face-to-face classes for students older than age 18 operating out of private residences will need to implement TT-only SafeEntry.

   - title: Can MOE help to facilitate a refund of the fees I had already paid when face-to-face classes were suspended for students aged 18 years and younger?
     content: |